Berith Bohm

 Berith Maria Kristina Bohm (23 August 1932 – 14 May 2020) was a Swedish opera singer and actress in theater.
-In her teens she participated in a talent show in Bromma and performed the song Fjorton år tror jag visst att jag var.
-After some time at Furuviks youth circus she came to Oscarsteatern in Stockholm and then followed Stora Teatern in Gothenburg.
-Amongst her more famous theater roles were Csardasfurstinnan in "Sköna Helena".
+In her teens she participated in a talent show in Bromma and performed the song "Fjorton år tror jag visst att jag var".
+After some time at Furuvik youth circus she came to Oscarsteatern in Stockholm and then followed Stora Teatern in Gothenburg.
+Among her more famous theater roles were Csardasfurstinnan in Sköna Helena.
 She also performed at Volksoper in Vienna, Austria.

 Bohm died on 14 May 2020 at the age of 87.